 5 Further steps

 5.1 Students who consider that the University has failed to carry out its duty to act fairly in the application of the Academic Appeals Policy may write to the Director of the Academic Services Division to request a review of their case.
 Such requests should be made within one month of the student being notified of the outcome of their application to appeal.
-The Deputy Director will conduct a review of the papers relating to the appeal and any other information supplied by the student.
-Where necessary, the Deputy Director may liaise with the Chair of the Academic Appeals Committee in conducting the review and in determining an appropriate outcome.
+The Director, or delegate acting on behalf of the Director, will conduct a review of the papers relating to the appeal and any other information supplied by the student.
+Where necessary, the Director or delegate may liaise with the Chair of the Academic Appeals Committee in conducting the review and in determining an appropriate outcome.
 The Chair may substitute a decision on behalf of the University.

 5.2 If, following the outcome of a review of the case, the student is still not happy with the outcome, they may take their complaint to the Office of the Independent Adjudicator (OIA).
 The OIA operates externally to the University.
 It will not normally look at a complaint unless and until all relevant internal complaints procedures have been exhausted.
 Further information is available from the OIA website http://www.oiahe.org.uk/.